 - 1. Believe in your child. - 2.
 Discuss with your child his/her goals on a regular basis. - 3.
 Respect my child, yourself, and others responsible for your child's education. - 4.
 Talk to your child about school. - 5.
 Monitoring attendance. - Make sure my child is in school. - Send your child to school on time, prepared to learn. - Use Parent/guardian Portal as available. - 6.
 Making sure that homework is completed. - Provide a consistent homework time in an undisturbed study area, and be available if the child needs help. - Make sure the homework is done, signed off on by a Parent/guardian and returned to school daily. - Praise the child when homework is completed. - Encourage your child to read or read with him/her daily at home. - 7.
-Visit your child's classroom to observe. - 8.
-Participate in school activities with your child. - 9.
-Stay informed about your child's education and communicating with the school by promptly reading all notices from the school and responding appropriately. - 10.
-Participating, as appropriate, in decisions related to your child's education. - 11.
-Serving, to the extent possible, on policy advisory groups, such as being a parent/guardian representative on the school's School Improvement Team, and/or the Parent/guardian Advisory Committee.
+Participate in school activities with your child. - 8.
+Stay informed about your child's education and communicating with the school by promptly reading all notices from the school and responding appropriately. - 9.
+Participating, as appropriate, in decisions related to your child's education. - 10.
+Serving, to the extent possible, on policy advisory groups, such as being a parent/guardian representative on the school's School Improvement Team, and/or Wakpa Waste' Tiospaye Committee (Parent Involvement Committee).